Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 Pharmaceutical and biotechnology companies and nonprofit organizations also sponsor clinical trials.

-For people diagnosed with metastatic breast cancer, BreastCancerTrials.org in collaboration with Komen offers a new web-based personalized clinical trial matching tool - the Metastatic Trial Search.
-This tool makes finding out about metastatic breast cancer clinical trial options easy and fast.
+For people diagnosed with metastatic breast cancer, BreastCancerTrials.org in collaboration with Komen offers a web-based personalized clinical trial matching tool - the Metastatic Trial Search.
+This tool makes finding metastatic breast cancer clinical trial options easy and fast.

 The following websites offer information on clinical trials and help in finding a clinical trial.